opensearch-project/sql/docs/user/ppl/functions/condition.rst

 Description
 >>>>>>>>>>>

-Usage: nullif(field1, field2) return null if two parameters are same, otherwiser return field1.
+Usage: nullif(field1, field2) return null if two parameters are same, otherwise return field1.

 Argument type: all the supported data type, (NOTE : if two parameters has different type, if two parameters has different type, you will fail semantic check)